Azure-Samples/ms-identity-python-desktop/2-Call-MsGraph-WithUsernamePassword/README.md

 Open the `parameters.json` file

 #### Configure the client project

-> Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the `parameters.json` file
 1. Find the string key `organizations` in the `authority` variable and replace the existing value with your Azure AD tenant name.